fizyk/fizyk.github.io/posts/2014-07-03-mirakuru-your-tests-little-helper.rst

 Apart from some minor enhancements, we're considering adding specialized executors for databases, or queue systems.

-It could also provide a command line utlity that would be able to start processes based on configuration, and tests written in other language (or one that does not use mirakuru directly).
+It could also provide a command line utility that would be able to start processes based on configuration, and tests written in other language (or one that does not use mirakuru directly).